Stratio/genai-examples/README.md

 $ poetry build
 ```

-and you will find a `tar.gz` in the `/dist` folder that you can use to register the chain and associated pacakge in *Stratio GenAI API*.
+and you will find a `tar.gz` in the `dist` folder that you can use to register the chain and associated pacakge in *Stratio GenAI API*.
 Note that the `"chain_params"` field in the chain registration request should containt the parameters that your chain class constructor expects.

 ### Useful commands